RamiQamhieh/Undergraduate-Computer-Science-Projects/README.md

 # Undergraduate-Projects
-Projects required to be completed througout my undergraduate experience.
+Projects required to be completed throughout my undergraduate experience.
+Written in python and oCaml programming languages.